SAFE-Stack/docs/docs/recipes/client-server/server-errors-on-client.md

 ```

 #### 4. Handling the GotError Case
-Add the following line to the end of the pattern match inside the `update` function.
-Make sure it’s the last case of the match:
+Add the following line to the end of the pattern match inside the `update` function:
 ```fsharp
 | GotError er ->
     { model with Errors = er.Message :: model.Errors }, Cmd.none